Contextuality in anomalous heat flow: Introduction

 Central for demonstrating our results is the work of Ref.~\cite{lostaglio2020certifying}.
 We extend their findings from a specific transformation process $T$ to one where sequentially composed transformation processes $T'\circ T$ are considered.
 We then find that noncontextual models, restricted to obey certain operational equivalences, must be bounded by a noncontextuality inequality we construct.
 Our inequality recovers the one found in Ref.~\cite{lostaglio2020certifying} as a special case.
 We believe that our analysis of a concrete sequential scenario will have an independent interest in the program of finding noncontextuality inequalities that take into consideration the role of transformation contextuality.

 This work is structured as follows: Sections~\ref{subsec_gen_setup} and~\ref{sec: clausius} describe the relevant quantum thermodynamic quantities we investigate and the possibility of reversing the usual direction of heat flow caused by initial correlations.
 Sec.~\ref{sec: generalized noncontextuality} reviews the concept of generalized noncontextuality and the methods developed by Ref.~\cite{lostaglio2020certifying} important to us.
 Section~\ref{section_3} presents our main results.
 We start by exposing our Theorem~\ref{theorem: sequential transformations} in which the method of Ref. \cite{lostaglio2020certifying} is extended to consider the composition of transformations.
 In Sec.~\ref{subsection_qubits}, we show that noncontextuality inequalities apply to a broad scenario of two interacting qubits (Theorem~\ref{theorem_3}) and show that any anomalous heat flow, for dynamical evolutions inside a critical interval $0 < t < \tau_c$, witnesses quantum contextuality.
 We then use our results to analyze the experiment of Ref.~\cite{Micadei_2019} and find an approximate value of $\tau_c$ for that experiment using available parameters.
-In Sec.~\ref{Subsection_PS_qutrits}, we consider an interaction given by a partial SWAP unitary and observe the violation of the noncontextuality inequalities for the example of heat flow between two qutrit systems.
-In Sec.~\ref{sec: conclusion} we review our results and make our final remarks.
+In Sec.~\ref{Subsection_PS_qutrits}, we consider an interaction given by a partial SWAP unitary and observe the violation of the noncontextuality inequalities for the example of heat flow between two qudits systems.
+In Sec.~\ref{sec: conclusion} we review our results and make our final remarks. {Unless stated otherwise, the dynamics will be evaluated in the interaction picture.}